 Not all research supports the use of 5-HTP, however.
 A 2012 analysis of 5-HTP studies found that the benefits of the chemical were largely exaggerated.
 In fact, the study, published in the Journal of Neuropsychiatric Disease and Treatment, claims 5-HTP may make underlying symptoms of depression worse.
 Long-term use of 5-HTP may deplete other neurotransmitters.

 5-HTP can be made from the seeds of Griffonia simplicifolia, an African plant.
-This produce is manufactured into tablets and capsules for sale.
+The seeds are manufactured into tablets and capsules.

 The average dose of 5-HTP is 100 to 300 milligrams taken one to three times each day.
 However, the proper dosage for you and your condition may be different.
 Talk with your doctor about the amount you should take.